slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"You don’t get rich by spending your time to save money; you get rich by saving your time to make money."
 -- Naval Ravikant*

-> *"Rich people stay rich by living like they’re broke.
-Broke people stay broke by living like they’re rich."
--- Unknown*

 Making money is not about luck.

 - Learn to sell.
 Learn to build.
 If you can do both, you will be unstoppable.